LLNL/lbann/docs/layers/miscellaneous_layers.rst

 OneHot
 ----------------------------------------

-Convert index to a one-hot vector
+The :python:`OneHot` layer converts an index to a one-hot vector.

 Expects a scalar input tensor and outputs a 1D tensor.
 The input is interpreted as an index, and output entries are one if they correspond